Jim-BITracks/notebook_snap_basics/content/readme.md

 [PowerShell Utilities (Project)](powershell_utilities.ipynb) - Contains miscellaneous Cmdlets (a one-line script) which can be incorporated into other notebookSnap project

+[Build Merge for Snowflake Dimension (Project Setup)](build_merge_for_dimension_snowflake.ipynb) - Contains miscellaneous Cmdlets (a one-line script) which can be incorporated into other notebookSnap project

 ## SQL Files:

 [Refresh Database Names (snowflake)](refresh_database_names_snowflake.sql) - Used for Snowflake Metadata Refresh